 Without a DEXA scan, you can get a good idea but you’ll have to guess how much body fat you need to lose and you’re likely to overestimate the amount of activity you do.
 The data from a DEXA scan and the experience of Bodyscan’s body composition consultants will give you the best possible data (and motivation!)

 What’s the best way to measure body fat percentage?

 There are many ways to measure how fat you are, from looking in the mirror to underwater weighing.

 But the best way to measure body fat is known as DEXA (dual-energy X-ray absorptiometry).
-A DEXA scan uses a very low-dose of X-ray to give you extremely accurate and precise measurements of your body fat, lean body mass and bones.
+A DEXA scan uses very low-dose X-rays to give you extremely accurate and precise measurements of your body fat, lean body mass and bone mass.
 DEXA is a medical-grade technology used in hospitals and sports science research labs.

 Note that different methods will give different results, so do not compare your own DEXA body fat result with what you see in magazines or with others who have been measured by less reliable methods.
 As well as its precision, DEXA is the very best method when it comes to consistency and reliability.

 Bodyscan is the UK’s biggest and best DEXA body scan service, with two clinics in London.
 We’ve performed over 17,000 scans and helped thousands of people on the road to a healthier body fat percentage.

 We recommend repeat scans every 12 weeks to check your progress.
 That’s short enough to see some change and keep you motivated, and long enough to be sure you can stick to your eating and activity plan.

 See you at Bodyscan soon!